Lucas382/AGATAH_PKP/README.md

 # AGATAH_PKP
-Using Python, Kivy and PostgreSQL to make a virtual assistant this is my personal project to help me improve my skills and support my daily tasks.
+Using Python, Kivy to make a virtual assistant this is my personal project to help me improve my skills and support my daily tasks.